10: No Such Thing As A Soggy Monk

 Break wind.

-You're building up resistance to your own farts.
+It's that to build up the resistance.
+You're only building up a resistance to your own farts.

-But it's fair enough.
+Well, it's fair enough.
+When I had

-Which I've been doing for years.
+been doing for years.

-So I was in the hospital for like three months and you oh, you know, I wasn't allowed to eat anything.
+So I was in hospital for like three months and you oh you know I wasn't allowed to eat anything so because I wasn't allowed to eat anything because nothing worked, I also couldn't fart.

 So but there was gas trapped inside and the nurses did say you're allowed to leave or eat when you can fart.

 And it took me two months to essentially release any gas and when it came out, it was the worst thing I have ever smelled.
+Ever.

 But what was also really horrible was that I had to call a nurse to make her smell it.

-I have a feeling you didn't really have to call out.
+Which is the opposite.
+I have a feeling you didn't really have to, Carla.

+She's probably already ringing your taxi.
 She's probably got a matching story about the worst thing she's ever smelled.

 And he called me in to smell it.
+There wasn't less of it.

 The other cool thing about a lot of these medicines that I really like is that